Classes in Starfall

 Attribute Boosts

 At 5th level and every 5 levels thereafter, your character boosts four different attribute modifiers.
-This is described briefly in the class.
+This is described briefly in class.

 Ancestry Feats